This is a part in a series of articles I have written on various types of irrevocable trusts.

 We can replace Carol with Mike in the above example just as easily, and the result would be similar.

-Thus, the B trust does help protect the children of the first spouse to die from a surviving spouse who decides to later rewrite or amend the trust.
+Thus, the B trust protects the children of the deceased spouse from a surviving spouse who decides to later rewrite or amend the trust.
 Furthermore, it protects the surviving spouse as well.
-For example, if Carol dies first, and Mike remarries and then gets divorced later, the bypass trust is off-limits to Mike’s divorcing spouse.
+For example, let’s say Carol dies first, and Mike remarries and then gets divorced later.
+The bypass trust is off-limits to Mike’s divorcing spouse.

 2. A Bypass Trust Can Protect from Estate Taxes